f948/Database-Management-System/README.md

 # To make the code work
-Create a folder at C:\xampp\htdocs in your hard drive and move the main.php file there.
+Create a folder inside the "htdocs" folder which is inside the xampp folder that contains all the xampp program files.It is located in the C drive inside your hard drive.
 Then navigate to the directory where you placed your main.php file using your browser and run the main.php file to start the application.

 # LICENSE: